Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: Introduction

-Doubly-charged scalars emerge in various BSM scenarios, such as the type-II seesaw model~\cite{Magg:1980ut, Schechter:1980gr, Lazarides:1980nt, Mohapatra:1980yp}, left-right symmetric model~\cite{Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1979ia}, radiative neutrino mass model~\cite{Zee:1985id, Babu:1988ki}, little Higgs model~\cite{Arkani-Hamed:2002iiv}, $d=7$ neutrino mass models~\cite{Babu:2009aq, Bonnet:2009ej}, $331$ model~\cite{Pisano:1992bxx} and the Georgi-Machacek Model~\cite{Georgi:1985nv}.
+Doubly charged scalars emerge in various BSM scenarios, such as the type-II seesaw model~\cite{Magg:1980ut, Schechter:1980gr, Lazarides:1980nt, Mohapatra:1980yp}, left-right symmetric model~\cite{Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1979ia}, radiative neutrino mass model~\cite{Zee:1985id, Babu:1988ki}, little Higgs model~\cite{Arkani-Hamed:2002iiv}, $d=7$ neutrino mass models~\cite{Babu:2009aq, Bonnet:2009ej}, $331$ model~\cite{Pisano:1992bxx} and the Georgi-Machacek Model~\cite{Georgi:1985nv}.
 In most instances, they manifest themselves either as $SU(2)_L$ singlets with hypercharge $Y=2$, as seen in loop models for neutrino masses, or as members of a triplet of $SU(2)_L$, as in the type-II seesaw models.
 In the LRSM, they can exist as either $SU(2)_L$-singlet or triplet.
 However, they may also arise from a doublet, quadruplet, or quintuplet of $SU(2)_L$~\cite{Babu:2009aq, Bonnet:2009ej, Babu:2019mfe, Babu:2020hun, Bhattacharya:2016qsg}.
-If doubly-charged scalars originate from $SU(2)_L$ multiplets other than singlets, the challenge of conferring longevity becomes particularly intricate, primarily due to potential interactions with two same-sign $W$ bosons.
-Additionally, the masses of charged or neutral partners within the $SU(2)_L$ multiplet of doubly-charged Higgs are tightly constrained by electroweak $\rho$ parameter contributions, indicating anticipated signals at colliders.
-Designating doubly-charged scalars as weak isosinglets classifies them aptly as LLP if their couplings to lepton pairs are either suppressed or set to zero by some symmetry.
+If doubly charged scalars originate from $SU(2)_L$ multiplets other than singlets, the challenge of conferring longevity becomes particularly intricate, primarily due to potential interactions with two same-sign $W$ bosons.
+Additionally, the masses of charged or neutral partners within the $SU(2)_L$ multiplet of doubly charged Higgs are tightly constrained by electroweak $\rho$ parameter contributions, indicating anticipated signals at colliders.
+Designating doubly charged scalars as weak isosinglets classifies them aptly as LLP if their couplings to lepton pairs are either suppressed or set to zero by some symmetry.
 In general, these scalars exhibit couplings to two like-sign charged leptons with arbitrary flavor content, crucial for their role in generating neutrino masses~\cite{Zee:1985id, Babu:1988ki}.
 Prohibiting their coupling to leptons diminishes their role in neutrino mass generation.
-In this context, the unique standing of the doubly-charged scalar $\Delta^{\pm\pm}_R$ within the LRSM, belonging to the $SU(2)_L$-singlet and $SU(2)_R$-triplet, distinguishes it from other conceivable scenarios.
-In this letter, we show that we can have a long-lived doubly-charged scalar and generate neutrino masses simultaneously.
+In this context, the unique standing of the doubly charged scalar $\Delta^{\pm\pm}_R$ within the LRSM, belonging to the $SU(2)_L$-singlet and $SU(2)_R$-triplet, distinguishes it from other conceivable scenarios.
+In this letter, we show that we can have a long-lived doubly charged scalar and generate neutrino masses simultaneously.